nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only the name is searched.
+* Only the name or full NRIC is searched.
+* For Names:
 * Only full words will be matched e.g. `Han` will not match `Hans`
+* For NRIC:
+* Only the Full NRIC will be matched .e.g `S123` will not match `S1234567J`.
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`